User Guide: Connecting WSJT-X | JTDX + GridTracker + WRL Cat Control with World Radio League #

-This guide walks you through setting up WSJT-X so that it streams your contacts directly into your World Radio League logbook.
+This guide walks you through setting up WSJT-X or JTDX so that it streams your logged QSO’s directly into your World Radio League logbook.

 1. Sign Into World Radio League #